 ...is a complex and dynamic symptom of the auditory system.
-It is generated via at least one of five main pathways.
-(Shown in colour - explanation below).
+It is generated by at least one of five main disorders.
+(Shown in colour-circles - explanation below).
 Inner ear (cochlea), auditory cortex and lower brain areas, somatic dysfunction of TMJ and vertebral column, endolymphatic pressure (Menière´s disease) or external influences from the environment create a dysbalance and/or hyperactivity in the auditory system, that is perceived as a ringing or hissing sound.

-We describe acute (0-3 months), subacute (3-6 months) and chronic (> 6 months) forms of tinnitus.
-If secondary reactions to the perception of tinnitus causes emotional reactions with symptoms of the autonomic nerval system, a human beeing is challenged to compensate this influence in life.
-If the experience of every day life becomes miserable and it is difficult to work a job, we speak of decompensated forms of tinnitus.
+We describe acute (0-3 months), subacute (3-6 months) and chronic (> 6 months) forms of tinnitus perception.
+If secondary reactions to the perception of tinnitus causes emotional reactions with symptoms in the autonomic nervous system, a person is challenged to compensate this influence in life.
+If the experience of every day life becomes unbearable and it is difficult to work a job, we speak of decompensated forms of tinnitus.
 A decompensated situation represents a second disorder of psychic nature, that does require specific treatment.

 Most importantly, we need to understand, that tinnitus is always the symptom, which belongs to a disorder, never is the disorder itself however.